rr-manoj-dobbali/sql-style-guide/README.md

 - Write `on` in its own line if there are multiple joining conditions
 - When multiple conditions for joining, all `and`s should be one level deeper than `on`, each condition should end with `and` instead of starting with it
 - same logic applies to `where` condition
-- Only exception is when there is only one condition
+- Only exception is when there is only one condition, in that case `on` condition can be in the same line as `on`

 ```
 -- Good